Travis Preston: Background

+at the Teatr Laboratorium in Wroclaw, where he also worked with dramaturg Ludwig Flaszen and trained with Grotowski actors Ryszard Cieslak, Zygmunt Molik, and Rena Mirecka, studying the method of physical actions, plastiques and corporals.
+Preston spent time with Grotowski on the Mountain Project in the Polish forest.
+While in Poland Preston was also introduced to the work of Tadeusz Kantor and Józef Szajna.

+At Yale, Preston was the assistant of the celebrated Polish film and theater director Andrzej Wajda on a production of White Marriage by Tadeusz Różewicz at the Yale Repertory Theatre.
+While at Yale Preston was the first student selected to direct at the Yale Rep, a world premiere production of Terra Nova, by Ted Tally.

+Preston joined Robert Brustein for the founding of the American Repertory Theatre at Harvard, where he served as Associate Artist until 1990.
+During this period Preston focused on directing modern classics: O'Neill (Mourning Becomes Electra), Strindberg (The Ghost Sonata), Chekhov (The Seagull), and several celebrated productions of plays by Henrik Ibsen, including A Doll's House, Ghosts, and Little Eyolf at the American Ibsen Theater in Pittsburgh, of which he was one of the founding members.
+Significant productions included the American Premiere of The Sleep of Reason by Antonio Buero-Vallejo at Baltimore's Center Stage, The Balcony at the Hong Kong Repertory Theatre, and the American premiere of Bernard-Marie Koltès' Roberto Zucco in New York.

 Career

 In 2017, Preston directed Fantômas: Revenge of the Image and staged it at the Wuzhen Theatre Festival in China.
 He also directed and produced Sam Shepard's Buried Child for the Hong Kong Repertory Theatre.

-In 2013, Preston revisited Aeschylus' Prometheus Bound, staging it at the Getty Villa at the Barbara and Lawrence Fleischman outdoor Amphitheater.
+In 2013, Preston revisited Aeschylus' Prometheus Bound, staging it at the Getty Villa at the Barbara and Lawrence Fleischman Outdoor Amphitheater.
 The performance featured Emmy award winner Ron Cephas Jones in the role of Prometheus, and Mirjana Joković as Io.
 For the play, he and set designer Efren Delgadillo Jr, employed a 23-foot-tall rotating steel wheel symbolizing time and representing the protagonist being bound to a mountaintop, as per the Greek tragedy.

-Preston was appointed as the Artistic Director of the CalArts Center for New Performance in 2005 and Dean of the CalArts School of Theater in August 2010.
+Preston was appointed as the Dean of the CalArts School of Theater in August 2010.
 In the same year, he directed Ibsen's The Master Builder at the Almeida Theatre in London, starring Gemma Arterton and Stephen Dillane.

 In 2005, Preston directed Stephen Dillane in the popular Shakespeare tragedy Macbeth (A Modern Ecstasy).
 In the play, he explored the inner landscape of Macbeth's soul and staged this one performer drama in a minimalist set at REDCAT in Disney Hall.
-The play was also performed at the Almeida Theater in London and at the Sydney and Adelaide Festivals in Australia.
+The play was also performed at the Almeida Theatre in London and at the Sydney and Adelaide Festivals in Australia.

-Preston has been teaching faculty at universities and theater training programs including The Yale School of Drama, Columbia School of the Arts, New York University, the National Theater School of Denmark, Indiana University, Hong Kong Academy for the Performing Arts, and Harvard University.
+Preston has been teaching faculty at universities and theater training programs including SUNY Purchase College, The Yale School of Drama, New York University, the National Theater School of Denmark, Indiana University, Hong Kong Academy for the Performing Arts, and ACT at Harvard University.

+Travis Preston's employment at CalArts ended 2024.